tokio-rs/mio/doc/getting-started.md

 can store all of the connections it is handling.

-A `Slab` is a fixed capacity map of `Token` to `Connection` similar to a HashMap but lighter weight and optimized for use with mio.
+A `Slab` is a fixed capacity map of `Token` to `Connection` similar to a HashMap but lighter weight and optimized for use with Mio.

 Our `Pong` struct looks like this now.